Austin, Texas: Theater

 Austin has a strong theater culture, with dozens of itinerant and resident companies producing a variety of work.
-The Church of the Friendly Ghost is a volunteer-run arts organization supporting creative expression and counter-culture community.
+A volunteer-run arts organization supporting creative expression and counter-culture community - Church of the Friendly Ghost (COTFG) helped many experimental programs get their start in Austin, TX.
 The city also has live performance theater venues such as the Zachary Scott Theatre Center, Vortex Repertory Company, Salvage Vanguard Theater, Rude Mechanicals' the Off Center, Austin Playhouse, Scottish Rite Children's Theater, Hyde Park Theatre, the Blue Theater, The Hideout Theatre, and Esther's Follies.
 The Victory Grill was a renowned venue on the Chitlin' Circuit.
 Public art and performances in the parks and on bridges are popular.
 Austin hosts the Fuse Box Festival each April featuring theater artists.

 The Paramount Theatre, opened in downtown Austin in 1915, contributes to Austin's theater and film culture, showing classic films throughout the summer and hosting regional premieres for films such as Miss Congeniality.
 The Zilker Park Summer Musical is a long-running outdoor musical.

 The Long Center for the Performing Arts is a 2,300-seat theater built partly with materials reused from the old Lester E. Palmer Auditorium.

 Ballet Austin is among the fifteen largest ballet academies in the country.
-Each year Ballet Austin's 20-member professional company performs ballets from a wide variety of choreographers, including their international award-winning artistic director, Stephen Mills.
+Each year Ballet Austin's 20-member professional company performs ballets from a wide variety of choreographers, including their artistic director, Stephen Mills.
 The city is also home to the Ballet East Dance Company, a modern dance ensemble, and the Tapestry Dance Company which performs a variety of dance genres.

-The Austin improvisational theatre scene has several theaters: ColdTowne Theater, The Hideout Theater, The Fallout Theater, and The Institution Theater.
+The Austin improvisational theatre scene has several theaters: ColdTowne Theater, The Hideout Theater, and The Fallout Theater.
 Austin also hosts the Out of Bounds Comedy Festival, which draws comedic artists in all disciplines to Austin.